sinjini08/eece4830-network-design/README.md

 Built for EECE 4830 Network Design at UMass Lowell

 ## Overview
-This repo has my implementation for the network design project.
-Phase 1 covers a basic UDP echo program and file transfer using RDT 1.0.
-Phase 2 upgrades to RDT 2.2 with checksums, sequence numbers, and retransmission over an unreliable channel with bit errors.
-Phase 3 upgrades to RDT 3.0 by adding a countdown timer to handle packet loss.
-Phase 4 upgrades to Go-Back-N (GBN) with pipelined sending and a sliding window.
+UDP sends data fast but makes no promises: packets can arrive corrupted, arrive out of order, or never arrive at all, and the sender is never told.
+This project builds reliability on top of it from scratch, one mechanism at a time.

+Phase 1 (RDT 1.0) assumes a perfect channel and does a plain file transfer.
+Phase 2 (RDT 2.2) adds checksums to catch corrupted packets and sequence numbers so the receiver can tell a retransmission from new data.
+Phase 3 (RDT 3.0) adds a countdown timer, so the sender resends when an acknowledgment never comes back.
+Phase 4 (Go-Back-N) sends multiple packets at once using a sliding window instead of waiting for each acknowledgment, which is far faster on a clean channel.

+Together these are the same problems TCP solves, implemented by hand to see how each mechanism earns its place.

 ## Team
 | Name | Email |